 In all this has been a great way to open what looks to be a great weekend, some big names but the best is yet to come.
 This is just highlights of the main stage.
 The best gift in today’s ‘stocking’ (yes I returned to the analogy) is Avatar for me, but others may disagree.

-Check out RAMzine.co.uk in the next few days for highlights from Saturday and Sunday.
+Check out RAMzine.co.uk for highlights from Saturday and Sunday.
 This includes our take on Guns N Roses, Ozzy Osbourne, Marilyn Manson, Thunder, Cradle Of Filth, and of course Lawnmower Deth!